iainaitken/thermostat/README.md

 If power saving mode is on, the maximum temperature is 25 degrees

+> As a User
+>
+> So I don't use too much energy
+>
+> Max temp if Power saving is on should be 25

 If power saving mode is off, the maximum temperature is 32 degrees

+> As a User
+>
+> So that my house doesn't melt
+>
+> Max temp if Power saving is off should be 32